-The Emerging Leaders Program is a popular non-credit certificate program, which provides students with varied and unique opportunities to define, discover and develop their leadership style.
-Students receive a certificate for each workshop they complete.
-Those who complete five or more workshops during the academic year receive a Leadership Certificate.
-At the end of senior year, participants receive a Leadership Transcript outlining all of the workshops completed during their time at Marist.
+The Emerging Leaders Program is a popular non-credit certificate program, which provides students with varied and unique opportunities to define, discover and develop their leadership skills.
+Workshops are typically 75 minutes long.
+Those who complete five or more during the academic year receive a non-credit Leadership Certificate, and many students participate throughout their years of study.
+Some faculty members provide extra credit for participation in the program, and it is an excellent networking opportunity and resume booster.
 Program participants also have an opportunity to earn lifelong membership into the Marist Chapter of Sigma Alpha Pi, the National Society of Leadership and Success.
+Additional information can be found at: